 An Annual Marine Environment Protection Forum will be conducted to report on progress in the implementation of national strategic action plan on the identified priority areas of the MEPS, share good practices and initiatives both at the international and national level relating to environmental issues associated with shipping operations.

 Under the identified strategy are program components which include:

-a.
-Development and implementation of a national strategic action plans which will cover the Reduction of air pollution, GHG Emissions from Ships, Ports and Shipyards, Decarbonization of Shipping, Biofouling management, Prevention of Pollution by garbage from ships and Green Shipyards b.
+- 1. National Strategic Plan for Marine Environment Protection - b.
 Institutionalization of a National MEPS Forum which shall serve as a platform for knowledge sharing, best practices and discussions on issues related to implementation of the MEPS